-- P{2a}: Fear of cultural encroachment from NAFTA member countries negatively influences a significant number of Canadian business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members. - P{2b}: Fear of cultural encroachment from NAFTA member countries negatively influences a significant number of Mexican business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members. - P{2c}: Fear of cultural encroachment from NAFTA member countries does not negatively influence a significant number of United States business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members. - P3: The level of sophistication (i.e., extent and strictness) of a NAFTA member country's environmental standards, solicits fear of cultural encroachment such that it hinders business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members.
+- P{3a}: Fear of cultural encroachment from out-group NAFTA member countries negatively influences a significant number of Canadian business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members. - P{3b}: Fear of cultural encroachment from out-group NAFTA member countries negatively influences a significant number of Mexican business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members. - P{3c}: Fear of cultural encroachment from out-group NAFTA member countries does not negatively influence a significant number of United States business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members. - P4: The level of sophistication (i.e., extent and strictness) of an out-group NAFTA member country's environmental standards, solicits fear of cultural encroachment such that it hinders business managers' decisions as to strategically seeking and implementing sustainability best practices from other NAFTA members.